euler-xyz/ethereum-vault-connector/docs/whitepaper.md

 Batches will often be a mixture of external calls, some of which call vaults and some of which call other unrelated contracts.
 For example, a user might withdraw from one vault, then perform a swap on Uniswap, and then deposit into another vault.

-### callFromControllerToCollateral
+### impersonate

-The `callFromControllerToCollateral` function can only be used in one specific case: When a controller vault wants to invoke a function on a collateral vault on behalf of the account under its control.
+The `impersonate` function can only be used in one specific case: When a controller vault wants to invoke a function on a collateral vault on behalf of the account under its control.
 The typical use-case for this is a liquidation.
 The controller vault would detect that an account entered violation due to a price movement, and seize some of collateral asset to repay the debt.

-This is accomplished is by the controller vault calling `callFromControllerToCollateral` and passing the collateral vault as the target contract and the violator as `onBehalfOfAccount`.
+This is accomplished is by the controller vault calling `impersonate` and passing the collateral vault as the target contract and the violator as `onBehalfOfAccount`.
 The controller would construct a `withdraw` call using the its own address as the `receiver`.
 The collateral vault does not need to know that the funds are being withdrawn due to a liquidation.

 ### Execution Contexts